PaulineGayrin/Fatbox/README.md

 I wish you a lot of fun and good science!

 Fatbox is a project initiated by Pauline Gayrin and Dr. Thilo Wrona under the supervision of Prof. Dr. Sascha Brune.

-Contact: Pauline Gayrin  -> PaulineGayrin@protonmail.com
+Contact: Pauline Gayrin  -> gayrin@gfz.de

 ## Getting started